capncapes/capncapes.github.io/_posts/2022-05-26-this-is-eternal-life.md

 >
 > <cite>Louis Berkhof, Systematic Theology</cite>

 Eternal life is not simply living forever, nor does it begin once the faithful believer dies.
 The gift of eternal life is complete and everlasting union with the fullness of God in Jesus Christ, face to face.
 Even better, it begins in this life.
-If eternal life, as defined by the Christ himself, is to know God, then those of us who know God are experiencing it now.
+If eternal life, as defined by Christ himself, is to know God, then those of us who know God are experiencing it now.
 Eternal life for the Christian bleeds backward into time.
 Just as a door can be opened to let in the sunshine while a person is still inside, so too, can the Christian experience the warmth of the Son in this present life.
 And how much better to finally pass through that open door into the fresh air of God's full glory?
 (Philippians 1:12)

 ### Obstacles to experiencing eternal life now

 There are many obstacles to experiencing the warmth of Jesus in this present life.
 To continue with the open door analogy, there's a lot happening in this room.
 Life gets busy and distracting.
 Our bodies and minds are imperfect, plaguing us with physical and mental sicknesses.
 Anxiety, depression, cancer, eating disorders, insomnia.
 Evil abounds, striving always to turn our eyes and hearts away from Jesus.

 These "imperfections and disturbances," as Berkhof calls them, can be seriously heavy burdens.
-It would be dismissive to suggest that the person struggling with depression simply have more faith.
+It would be dismissive to suggest that the person struggling with depression simply have more faith, though.
 God chooses to work primarily through his creation, and we're not meant to live the Christian life alone. <q cite="Galatians 6:2, CSB">Carry one another’s burdens,</q> (Galatians 6:2, CSB) and allow others to carry yours.
-Seek professional help, if needed, to manage the things that prevent you from experiencing the Son of God presently.
+Seek professional help, if needed, to manage the things that might prevent you from experiencing the Son of God presently. **It is not a weak faith that treats *fill-in-the-blank* with health providers, prescribed medication, or licensed therapists.**

 ### Look to the second coming

-As Christians, our hope is found in Jesus and his second coming to restore all things.
+As Christians, our hope is found in Jesus and his second coming to restore all things to perfection.
+We are told to watch and pray in anticipation of the second coming of Christ, <q cite="Jude 21, CSB">waiting expectantly for the mercy of our Lord Jesus Christ for eternal life.</q> (Jude 21, CSB)

-<q cite="1 Chronicles 16:11, CSB">Seek the Lord and his strength; seek his face always.</q>

-Like young David, many Christians are in a stupor and unable to watch and pray.
-Awake, O Sleeper.